Skip to content

 Can telehealth replace a GP visit?

 Telehealth can manage a wide range of health concerns, particularly those involving ongoing care, lifestyle management, and prescription-based treatment.
 Some situations may still require physical examination, imaging, or emergency care, and your clinician will advise you if that applies.
+Velora also offers pathology referrals and health tracking as part of your care plan.

 What conditions can telehealth support?